Midwife in the Tire Swing

 “I have fasted and meditated.
 I didn’t want to go without eating; my food means so much to me.
 But I have seen God and had to tell someone.”

 Heidi sighed and sat down.
 “Well, there’s a lot of that going around.
-And I am a designated listener, a total stranger almost.”
+And I am a total stranger almost.”

 “I have had a vision.
 Love is not just about the sex.”